sroy0101/connection-simulation-server/README.md

 # Connection-Simulation-Server

 A nodejs/express server application to simulate the connections of thousands of consumers trying to connect to a pool of agents and collect various  metrics about the process.
-The generated data is stored in CSV files.

 ### Rules
 The following rules apply: